PLUZ-ULTRA/PLUZ-ULTRA/README.md

 - Regarding ships, yes I mainly ship bkdk, tgck, YES I also like izuocha, tddk, or any pairing of my ponies! pls sit w/ me bro i get very comforted when sat around brah
 - Pls pls don't flirt w/ me or any sexual jokes unless ur from my fg brochacho, i WILL NOT flirt back nor will make the same jokes.
 I also have a loving gf, losers 💗 /pos
 - See me sitting w/ my friends?
 Likely on vc w/ em, but ff to still sit w/ us :) just ask me first! especially if ur a friend they don't know abt :(
+- VERY VERY ON AND OFF!!!
+I can be on pt everyday OR offline for over a month.
+If you do want to get closer, ask 4 my discord.
+First rule still applies, I don't initiate convos very often :(
 </div>